jsdclxvi/Reforestation/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."